tonysoutha/csci3081/project/docs/Iteration1Requirements.md

 ###### _ Get Total Wait _

-Returns the sum of all timesteps the Passenger has waited at a stop before getting on the bus.
-This time does *NOT* include the timestep during which the Passenger gets on a bus.
+Returns the sum of all timesteps the Passenger has waited at a stop before getting on the bus PLUS the time the passenger was on the bus.
+This time *does* include the timestep during which the Passenger gets on a bus (attributed to time on bus).

 ###### _ Report _